arall/myTasteRecruitmentPhpTest/README.md

 # Test introduction and expectations

-The purpose of this test is present you a simple description of a couple of features described in [Gherkin language](http://docs.behat.org/en/latest/guides/1.gherkin.html#gherkin-syntax) that you need to implement for a cooking recipes platform.
-We encourage you not to dedicate more than 4 hours to the test.
-We know that everybody is busy with other stuff.
+The purpose of this test is to see how are you able to implement a couple of features described in [Gherkin language](http://docs.behat.org/en/latest/guides/1.gherkin.html#gherkin-syntax) for a cooking recipes platform.
 Whatever you deliver, we'll give value to it if it really works.
 It means that anything that you implement, even if it's big or small, it should simply work.

 Since we like testing and we try to use it in any development we work with, we also encourage you to use functional tests and unit testing to drive your implementations.
 To give you some ideas, we currently use Behat3 and PHPUnit, but you can use whatever you prefer.